Jared-Lee/GANDGA/README.md

 # GANDGA
-Using Several Generative Adversarial Networks To Implement Domain Generation Algorithm.
+A Project That Using Several Generative Adversarial Networks To Implement Domain Generation Algorithm.

 -----